 What is ADHD?

-ADHD, once described as an issue with control, and then a form of brain damage, is now understood to be a genetic mental health disorder.
+ADHD, once described as an issue with control, and then a form of brain damage is now understood to be a genetic mental health disorder.
 Because the condition causes increased impulsivity, hyperactivity, and inattentiveness, people with ADHD struggle to focus on everyday tasks and routines.
-They also often exhibit certain behaviors sich as:
+They also often exhibit certain behaviors such as:

 - Trouble getting organized